four people are getting together via their computers and they are collectively knitting one patchwork sweater together

 If you are crafty with yarn, The Magic Yarn Project might be for you.
 This involves making wigs and hats for young cancer patients.
 If you can’t crochet, they still have flowers to put together, yarn cutting, or envelopes to decorate.

 Operation Gratitude is another favorite.
-You can write letters to servicemen and women, frontline responders, and the wounded.
+You can write letters to servicemen and women, front-line responders, and the wounded.
 Just Serve and Volunteer Match have projects listed by area.
 Not all can be done from home, so you have to search through the various positions.
-These are just a few websites available.
+These are just a few of the available websites.
 A Google search or even Facebook will produce more options.

 Effort and communication

-I have to work hard to not fall into isolating myself as I can easily retreat into my own little bubble.
+I have to work hard not to fall into isolating myself, as I can easily retreat into my own little bubble.
 I have to remind myself that friendship and family relationships are two-way streets.
-If I’m feeling a little bit lonely, I can call them instead of waiting for them.
-If I’m not able to accept an invitation, I can plan a luncheon in my home.
+If I’m feeling a little lonely, I can call them instead of waiting for them to call.
+If I’m unable to accept an invitation, I can host a luncheon at my home.

-The one thing I’ve learned with this disease is that one has to be creative, not just with getting things done throughout the day, but with relationships as well.
-A meaningful quality of life is important for us all, but it does take effort and communication.
+The one thing I’ve learned with this disease is that one has to be creative, not just with getting things done throughout the day, but also with relationships.
+A meaningful quality of life is essential for us all, but it does take effort and communication.

-Do you have any tips to avoid being lonely or isolated?
+Do you have any tips for avoiding loneliness or isolation?
 Do you discuss these feelings with your loved ones?

 Editor's Note: We are heartbroken to share that Carol passed away in February of 2022.
-Carol's storytelling and advocacy will be deeply missed, but her legacy lives on through her articles and in all the people she inspired.
+Carol's storytelling and advocacy will be deeply missed, but her legacy lives on through her articles and the many people she inspired.

 Join the conversation